Kequc/curry-map/README.md

 ### Capturing input

 `CurryMap` requires an object containing api endpoints as a first parameter.
-Optionally provide an `_` indicating any other input should it not be in the arguments list, for example a document id or database name should you need them.
+Optionally provide `_` indicating any other input should it not be in the arguments list, for example a document id or database name should you need them.
 Things start to get complicated here be vigilant.

 ```javascript
 const mySecondApi = CurryMap({